Working with Children Check Policy

 The Catholic Chinese community of Melbourne has a moral, legal and mission-driven responsibility to create nurturing environments where children and young people are respected, their voices are heard and they are safe and feel safe in the CCCM.

-The following principles underpin our commitment to child safety at CCCM Surry Hills
+The following principles underpin our commitment to child safety at CCCM Surrey Hills

 - CCCM has zero tolerance of child abuse.